react-native-datetimepicker/datetimepicker/README.md

 If you are using RN >= 0.60, only run `npx pod-install`.
 Then rebuild your project.

+### BREAKING CHANGES to can use v3
+you need XCode 11.6 to build this version, and you need this version to properly support iOS 14 (for that you need XCode 12)

 #### RN < 0.60

 For RN < 0.60, you need to link the dependency using `react-native link`: